 VietnamesePod101 can help you master the language faster than you thought possible.
-Here is everything you need to know about the program and whether it is right for you!
+Here is everything you need to know about the program to help you decide whether it’s right for you!

 VietnamesePod101 Review: Overview